posmikdc/posmikdc.github.io/_posts/2024-04-15-biostats-phd-admit.md

 When I was preparing my applications, I profited from other folks sharing their experiences, especially [Kat Hoffman](https://www.khstats.com/blog/phd-apps/) and [Simon Couch](https://www.simonpcouch.com/blog/2021-03-15-apply-to-stats-grad-school/).
 I am a first-generation college student, a community college grad, and an international student, so I understand how valuable testimony like this can be.
 With this blog post, I want to pay it forward to the next generation of aspiring Biostatisticians.

 If you are getting ready to apply, I hope my experiences can help you out.
-Please don't hesitate to reach out to me at [posmikdc@gmail.com](mailto:posmikdc@gmail,com).
-If you are a non-traditional and/or underrepresented applicant, I would be happy to glance over your work (availability permitting).
-In your email, briefly describe why you are reaching out and what specific advice you are seeking.

 **A Preliminary Disclaimer:**